I Summon Thee!

 - Some count toward the Deploy Limit while others do not.
 Unfortunately it is not always possible to tell which from the in-game information alone.
 This information can be found in the table below and on the Operator pages.

 - The stats of Summons are determined based on the Promotion stage and level of the Operator that summons it.
-Stats can be found on the pages of the Summons themselves.
-Links to those pages can be found in the table below or on the Operator pages.
-Only minimum and maximum level stats are given, but stats grow linearly by level.
+Summon stats can be found on the page of the Operator that summons them, or on the pages of the Summons themselves.
+Those pages can be reached by clicking the Operator or Summon icons in the table below .
+On the Operator pages, a slider can be used to view stats at different levels.
+On the summon pages, only minimum and maximum level stats are given, but stats grow linearly by level.

 - Stat_Gain_Per_Level = (Max_Value - Min_Value) / (Max_Level - Min_Level).